-Background and Intent: Twenty percent FTE is defined as one day per week.
+Background and Intent: Fifty percent FTE is defined as two and one half days per week.

 "Administrative time" is defined as non-clinical time spent meeting the responsibilities of the program director as detailed in requirements II.A.4.-II.A.4.a).(16).